 We do not intend to make investments other than as previously described.
-We intend to make investments in such a manner as to be consistent with the REIT requirements of the Internal Revenue Code, unless the Simon Property Board of Directors determines that it is no longer in our best interests to qualify as a REIT.
+We intend to make investments in such a manner as to be consistent with the REIT requirements of the Internal Revenue Code, unless the Board of Directors determines that it is no longer in our best interests to qualify as a REIT.
 The Board of Directors may make such a determination because of changing circumstances or changes in the REIT requirements.
 We have authority to offer shares of our capital stock or other securities in exchange for property.
 We also have authority to repurchase or otherwise reacquire our shares or any other securities.
 We may engage in such activities in the future.
-We may in the future issue shares of our common stock to holders of units of limited partnership interest in the Operating Partnership agreement.
-We have not made loans to other entities or persons, including our officers and directors, other than M.S.
-Management Associates, Inc. We may in the future make loans to joint ventures in which we participate.
+We may in the future issue shares of our common stock to holders of units of limited partnership interest in the Operating Partnership upon exercise of such holders' rights under the Operating Partnership agreement.
+We have not made loans to other entities or persons, including our officers and directors, other than to M.S.
+Management Associates, Inc. and to officers to pay taxes on the vesting of restricted stock.
+However, it is now our policy to not make any loans to our directors and executive officers for any purpose and all loans previously made to current executive officers have been repaid in full.
+We may in the future make loans to M.S.
+Management Associates, Inc. and to joint ventures in which we participate.
 We do not intend to engage in the following: